WMD-group/PDynA/README.md

 Code features
 --------
-- The input to the code is molecular dynamics (MD) trajectories, currently readable formats are VASP-XDATCAR, XYZ, PDB (proteindatabank), ASE-Trajectory and LAMMPS dump files.
+- The input to the code is molecular dynamics (MD) trajectories, currently readable formats are VASP-XDATCAR, XYZ, EXTXYZ, PDB (proteindatabank), ASE-Trajectory and LAMMPS dump files.
 The core class of PDynA is the `Trajectory` class.

 - The structure recognition functions will automatically detect the constituent octahedral network and organic A-site molecules, and process the analysis.